Day of the Dead Brownies

 Day of the Dead Brownies are inspired by the ancient Aztecs.
 I made these Aztec Day of the Dead Brownies for my best friend’s son Caleb’s birthday present.
 His birthday is on Halloween.
 You could also make them any time of year and just change the marzipan top.
 I used the Crystal Skull at the British Museum as my reference when making the marzipan forms.
 Spane helped and he did a great job.

-I suppose I am brownie challenged, or lazy.
-One of these days, I promise to make brownies from scratch, but for now, the Betty Crocker Frosted brownies in the box had Box Tops (you need those when you have a child in a public school), they’re good, and easy to make.
+I suppose I am brownie-challenged, or lazy.
+One of these days, I promise to make brownies from scratch, but for now, the Betty Crocker Frosted brownies in the box had Box Tops (you need those when you have a child in a public school), they’re good and easy to make.

 Making Day of the Dead Brownies

 But, I wanted the brownies I was making for Caleb to be special.
-Considering that Halloween precedes the Day of the Dead celebration, I thought it would good to put some of the spices the ancient Aztecs used in their chocolate.
+Considering that Halloween precedes the Day of the Dead celebration, I thought it would be good to put some of the spices the ancient Aztecs used in their chocolate.

 Rituals celebrating the deaths of ancestors have been observed by Mexican indigenous civilizations perhaps for as long as 2,500–3,000 years.
 The festival fell in the ninth month of the Aztec calendar, about the beginning of August, and was celebrated for an entire month.
 The festivities were dedicated to the god known as the “Lady of the Dead”, corresponding to the modern Catrina.